 - Lower serotonin and melatonin levels affect all other hormones as melatonin restores the central nervous system and starts other hormones release based on circadian rhythms.
 Serotonin, also known as the ‘feel good hormone’ is directly linked to the the circadian rhythm or body clock.

-There is a great article that covers many more benefits of sleep on the Sleep Judge website here.
+There is a great article that covers many more benefits on the Sleep Judge website here.

 The good news is that most of these levels can be normalised by catching up on missed sleep.
-Getting enough sleep is also vital for general health as studies have shown that a lack of sleep is linked to a lower immune system and an increased risk of viral and bacterial infection as well as heart disease.
+Getting enough shut eye is also vital for general health as studies have shown that a lack of rest is linked to a lower immune system and an increased risk of viral and bacterial infection as well as heart disease.

 Fat loss goals can be affected as appetite regulation is disrupted and a calorie increase is likely when not enough sleep is achieved.
 Also, sports performance can suffer if the neurotransmitters are not replenished, meaning the central nervous system doesn’t recover as well, leading to loss of reaction time, energy and endurance.
 Not to mention the already stated drop in testosterone.